storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.
 - [ ] [sst-monorepo](https://github.com/web3-storage/sst-monorepo)
-    - [ ] check with @vascosantos10 if it can be deleted.
+    - It SHOULD be deleted.
 - [ ] [w3infra](https://github.com/web3-storage/w3infra)
     - [ ] Will need to check what happens to the [seed.run](https://seed.run/) infra with a new mini project (SST + seed.run) in the new org and migrate this repo there.
     - It SHOULD NOT be archived.